 Vincenzo Vicari was born in Lugano in 1911.
-Over the years, the building in which he lived became home to a succession of photography studios, the last of which was taken over by the young photographer in 1936.
-After receiving his diploma of Master of Photography from the ETH in Zurich (1939), he entered active service as a sergeant photographer in the Compagnia aviazione 10, the Ticino squadron of the Swiss Air Force.
-During the war, he took the first aerial shots of Lugano and filmed numerous documentaries.
-Between 1945 and 1962 he taught at the school for apprentice photographers in Trevano, while also developing his numerous business interests, until fi nally retiring from his career as a photographer in 1987.
-He died in 2007, at the age of 95.
+Over the years, the building in which he lived housed a succession of photography studios, the last of which the young photographer took over himself in 1936.
+After receiving his Master of Photography diploma from the ETH in Zurich in 1939, he entered active service as a sergeant photographer in the Compagnia Aviazione 10, the Ticino squadron of the Swiss Air Force.
+During the War, he took the first aerial shots of Lugano and filmed numerous documentaries.
+Between 1945 and 1962, he taught at the photography school in Trevano, while continuing to develop his numerous business interests.
+Vincenzo Vicari retired as a professional photographer in 1987 and died in 2007 at the age of 95.